 Sean O'Toole 19:13

-An old subdivision map, and there was actually six parcels.
+An old subdivision map, and there were actually six parcels.
 Now the lines weren't exactly where I needed them.
 The county can't stop me from doing a lot line adjustment.
 The same way they can stop me from doing a split I already had the parcels the property already had the parcels.
 So, all I had to do was move the lines, which is like 1500 bucks.
 And you know, I have to have to hire an engineer to draw up the new things.
 So, for less than five grand I took bought this project, divided into four separate properties and sold them off individually for more than double the price.
 I have a quite, you know, the broker and I have stayed friends ever since, I haven't talked to him a little while now.
 But we've stayed friends ever since.
 Because he's just so amazed I could do that.
 And I can't imagine what the prior owners thinking

 Aaron Norris 20:10